Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 The biggest struggle with cancer treatment is that the treatments and the side effects that come along with them rob you of the life you have been so accustomed to living.
 Tasks you used to take care of on your own, need to be handled by a friend or family member because you just don’t have the strength or energy to do it yourself.
 This can make you feel useless and a burden to others, and it is one of the hardest things to come to grips with.

-These are just a few of the things that have helped me get through the day post cancer treatment.
-While I know there will probably be more as I adjust to my own “normal”, I hope that this information has helped point you in a positive direction so you can work towards a life that you will love, free from Cancer.
+These are just a few of the things that have helped me get through the day post-cancer treatment.
+While I know there will probably be more as I adjust to my own “normal”, I hope that this information has helped point you in a positive direction so you can work towards a life that you will love, your life after Cancer.